A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 Attractions in Epcot’s Japan Pavilion

-Per the sign, while Kawaii is rooted in ancient Japan’s Shinto traditions, the culture didn’t become popular until the 1970s.
+Inside, you’ll find several collections of Kawaii-related items.
+According to the signage, while Kawaii is rooted in ancient Japan’s Shinto traditions, the culture didn’t become popular until the 1970s.

-Here are a few of the displays.
+Here are a few photos of the gallery’s interior and the giant Harajuku Girl in the center.

-Adding the perfect Kawaii accessories will liven up even the tiniest apartment.
+The perfect Kawaii accessories will liven up even the tiniest apartment.

 Here are a few familiar faces.